binder-project/binder-docs/markdown/custom-deployments.md

 3. During `binder-control start-all`, select "true" for starting the `kube-cluster` service
 4. When prompted, change the Kubernetes provider from "gce" to "vagrant"

-#### other cloud providers
+## other cloud providers

-Other cloud providers supported by Kubernetes are currently untested, but feel free to try them out!
+Other cloud providers supported by Kubernetes are currently untested, but feel free to try them out and submit PRs to update this documentation with provider-specific information.

-#### your own hardware
+## your own hardware

 If you would like to set up a Kubernetes cluster on internal infrastructure, then the standard `binder-control start-all` script can be used, but do not start the `kube-cluster` service.